 We were both ecstatic knowing that we were finally together and that his return to St. Lucia would be impossible.
 We started the immigration process and got married in March 2012.
 We did encounter some obstacles along the way, but we figured that since we could endure our long distance relationship, we would find a way to make things work here in Canada.
 Unfortunately that wasn’t the case.

 After 3 years, unfortunately we separated and went our own ways.
 To this day I am still not exactly sure what went wrong and why our marriage didn’t work out.
 Was it the age difference?
 The culture difference?
 Was it the fact that he was unable to work until his residency came through?
 I am sure that I will never know the answer, however I suspect that it was the adaptation to a completely new culture that affected us the most.

-It has been almost 4 years now since we parted ways and not a day goes by that I don’t think of him and wonder why?
+It has been more that 5 years now since we parted ways and not a day goes by that I don’t think of him and wonder why?
 Even though our marriage came to an end, I have no regrets, however I can say that given the difficulties encountered, I will not be embarking on any further long distance relationships.